Biswas014/Customer-Support-Analytics-Dashboard/README.md

 2. 3.01 out of 5 satisfaction is barely passing

 The average sits just above the midpoint.
-For a company handling 46,380 calls, that's not a small problem — it means the majority of customers are leaving the interaction feeling neutral at best.
-Worth framing as a baseline that the dashboard helps explain, not just report.
+For a company handling 46,380 calls, that's not a small problem — it means the majority of customers are leaving the interaction feeling neutral.

 3. Query types 4 and 5 are struggling